-Twenty-three years ago this subject came up when I attended a CPSA safety officers? course, and the advice is still the same: wait for at least 30 seconds with the gun pointed in a safe direction before removing the faulty cartridge.
+Twenty five years ago this subject came up when I attended a CPSA safety officers course.
+The advice remains the same today – wait for at least 30 seconds with the gun pointed in a safe direction before removing the faulty cartridge.

 The real danger is if the cartridge fires as it is being ejected, in which case it can go off very close to your face.

 Reloading your shotgun cartridges is popular in places like America but nobody in the UK (with the possible exception of…